kwrooijen/indy/README.md

-## Indent of Doom
+## Indy

 ## What is this?
-Indent of doom is a library which allows you to adjust your major mode's indentation rules.
+Indy is a library which allows you to adjust your major mode's indentation rules.
 This library provides a small EDSL to customize your rules.

 Why would you want this?